misudashi/systems/3 Weekly Reports/Weekly Japanese Review 1 2022-08-15 to 2022-08-21.md

 [Here](https://cdn.discordapp.com/attachments/945027080037498890/1009701618251481098/unknown.png) is a small summary of this chapter.

 For now I'll be trying to do the exercises that you can see [here](https://guidetojapanese.org/learn/grammar/stateofbeing_ex) (4)

+## Anime

+I just started watching Jojo's to try and catch some cool words.
+I see that more like a fun way to passively, slightly improve my Japanese.
+I think it's a great anime to be honest, although I'm only at the beginning.
+I had already started it a few months ago, but after my first ever dopamine detox, I kind of forgot about it.
+I think now is a great time to start again, as Japanese kind of gives me an excuse too.
+I usually don't watch more than 2 episodes at once because I get "bored" easily.
+It's not that Jojo's is boring, but I don't really like just sitting passively and consuming content without thinking or anything for too long.

+Tomorrow, I'm going to start the 2nd part, with Joseph.
+I hope it will be as good as the first one, but to be honest, it sounds great !
+I'll write more on that when I get further into the story.

+## Links
+- Previous Japanese Review : *None, this is the first one.*
+- Next Japanese Review : *Not available yet.
+Stay Tuned !*